ModeShape/modeshape-examples/modeshape-custom-logging-example/README.md

 sets up ModeShape as normal to run embedded within a simple J2SE application.
-The [ModeShapeExample](modeshape-custom-logging-example/src/main/java/org/modeshape/example/embedded/ModeShapeExample.java) class has a 'main(...)' method that loads a ModeShape configuration as a resource on the classpath, uses that configuration to build a ModeShape JcrEngine instance, starts the engine, and obtains a JCR Session to the repository.
+The [ModeShapeExample](modeshape-custom-logging-example/src/main/java/org/modeshape/example/embedded/ModeShapeExample.java) class has a 'main(...)' method that loads a ModeShape configuration as a resource on the classpath, uses that configuration to build a ModeShapeEngine instance, starts the engine, and obtains a JCR Session to the repository.

 This project is self-contained and can be built at the top level of your local clone of the Git repository, or by simply building this project using Maven 3: